 As a consequence of the way the game went, I have little thought cohesiveness to bring to this post so quickly after it has ended.

-For a quick random game summary: Huet was his solid usual self.
-Markov and Bonk did great work neutralizing Ovechkin to the outside lanes.
-It was funny to watch Downey score.
-Semin is better than most people think.
-Latendresse notched two assists playing on the thrid and fourth lines.
+For a quick random game summary: Cristobal Huet was his solid usual self.
+Andrei Markov and Radek Bonk did great work neutralizing Alex Ovechkin to the outside lanes.
+It was funny to watch Aaron Downey score.
+Alexander Semin is better than most people think.
+Guillaume Latendresse notched two assists playing on the thrid and fourth lines.
 The Capitals have zero blueline presence on the PP. Washingston doesn't quit - very exciting team to watch.
 The referees missed the game.